2AronB/USAFA_DFME/README.md

 ## Web app prototype: local geometry overlap grader

-`index.html` is a static, client-side tool (currently **v0.2.1**, shown in the page header) that lets you load an instructor reference mesh and a student mesh (STL or OBJ), auto-aligns/normalizes scale, computes a symmetric distance score, and highlights high-error regions in red on the overlapped view.
+`index.html` is a static, client-side tool (currently **v0.2.2**, shown in the page header) that lets you load an instructor reference mesh and a student mesh (STL or OBJ), auto-aligns/normalizes scale, computes a symmetric distance score, and highlights high-error regions in red on the overlapped view.

-- **Privacy-friendly:** Files never leave the browser; everything runs locally with WebGL and WASM libraries loaded from CDNs.
+- **Privacy-friendly:** Files never leave the browser; everything runs locally with WebGL and WASM libraries loaded from CDNs or an optional `/libs` folder.
-- **Network hint:** The page dynamically loads Three.js and BVH helpers.
-If the button stays disabled, check the console for CDN/network errors.
+- **Network hint:** The page now cycles through multiple CDNs (jsDelivr, unpkg, cdnjs + Skypack) and will also try local files under `/libs`.
+If the button stays disabled, check the console/status panel for which sources failed.
 - **Supported formats:** STL and OBJ for now.
 Convert STEP to STL/OBJ using your CAD tool or `freecad-cli`/`occ` before loading.
 - **Output:** A percent difference (lower is better), average and max symmetric distance, and a 3D overlay showing mismatched points in red.